 If they’re mid-bend, for instance, they have more important things to look at.

-If they’re approaching a set of traffic lights or a queue of traffic, they may choose to ignore you in order to concentrate on the cars in front.
+If they’re approaching a set of traffic lights or a queue of traffic, they may choose to ignore you to concentrate on the cars in front.

 Commuting and filtering is often another time when bikers ignore each other.
 Again, you both have more important things to concentrate on.

-Another awkward one is when a group of about 30 riders come past you.
+Another awkward one is when a group of riders come past you.
 So what’s the drill here?

-Well if you’re in Europe, it’s quite easy because you can use your left hand.
+If you’re riding in Europe, it’s easy because you can use your left hand.

 In my experience, almost all of those riders will return the greeting.

-If you nodded at every single rider that came past in the group, you’d probably look like a bit of a tool.
-And give yourself a headache in the process!
+If you nodded at every rider in the group, you’d probably look like a bit of a tool.
+And give yourself a headache in the process.

 The Motorcycle Wave With A Pillion

-It is also perfectly acceptable to not wave if you have a pillion and they are on waving duty.
+It is also perfectly acceptable to not wave if you have a pillion on designated waving duty.